zivlakmilos/magicbook/README.md

 }
 ```

-... will create a `html` build that looks like this:
+... will by default create a `html` build that looks like this:

 ```
 build1/